Wecasa Terms and Conditions

 8.1 PRICES FOR AT-HOME SERVICES

-The Partner's payment corresponds to the amount which is offered to them by Wecasa before they accept an At-home Service.
-Wecasa will not change the amount offered to the Partner by Wecasa for an At-home Service once this Booking has been accepted.
+The Partner's payment corresponds to the amount which is offered to them by Wecasa on the Pro App before they accept an At-home Service.

 Wecasa’s payment for the provision of Wecasa Services corresponds to the difference between the price accepted by the Partner and the price paid by the Customer.

-The Customer understands and accepts that in the case of certain At-home Services a minimum Booking value applies.
-Where this is the case, this is indicated on the Platform.
+The Customer understands and accepts that in the case of certain At-home Services, a minimum booking value applies.
+Where this is the case, it is indicated on the Platform.

 8.2 PAYMENT OF AT-HOME SERVICES

-For managing cash flows, Wecasa uses Stripe, a third party payment services provider which sells a solution enabling the management of payment flows between Wecasa, the Partners and the Customers.
-The payment services provided by Stripe are subject to the terms and conditions of the product "Stripe Connect" and are available at the following address: https://stripe.com/en-gb/connect-account/legal .
+For managing cash flows, Wecasa uses Stripe, a third-party payment services provider that sells a solution enabling the management of payment flows between Wecasa, the Partners, and the Customers.
+The payment services provided by Stripe are subject to the terms and conditions of the product "Stripe Connect" and are available at the following address: https://stripe.com/en-gb/connect-account/legal.
 By using the Platform, you acknowledge that these Stripe terms apply to how payments are made and will apply, to the extent applicable, to Partners and Customers.

 8.3 INVOICING

-The invoices generated for the Partner Account in accordance with the invoicing agreement stated below, and the invoices for the payment of Wecasa Services, are sent to the Partner by email in the 4 days following the provision of the At-home Service.
+The invoices generated for the Partner Account per the invoicing agreement stated below, and the invoices for the payment of Wecasa Services are sent to the Partner by email in the 4 days following the provision of the At-home Service.

 8.4 INVOICING AGREEMENT